 A plastic bag for this, a plastic bag for that — this is how we feel every day.
 But it can be quite overwhelming.
 And the easiest way to reduce your plastic consumption is to simply say no.

-Avoid buying plastic products and say no to plastic bags.
+Avoid buying plastic products, always take with you reusable alternatives and say no to plastic bags.
 And where possible, try to gently educate locals on the negative consequences of plastic.

 Choose Responsible Tour Operators